LaurenQurashi/MakersPortfolio/README.md

   ## I Write Code That Is Easy To Change<a name="easy-to-change" />

    ### What does it mean to be able to do this?
+   In the professional development world, you're going to have to anticipate changes to clients needs.
+They may decide a week before release that they want a completely different feature or a new skin on their UI.
+Being able to have code that can be easy to change is a vital component to fluid development.
+Having code that's easy to change, at the very base of it, means that another developer can look at it, and amend it into something different, without the whole project blowing up (if done properly).
+Things you can do to ensure this are:

+   * Ensure that your architecture is clear and easy to read.
+As I've experienced with rails, there's hundreds of files in a small project, so it's vital that naming conventions are followed and things are in the right place.

+   * Keep your code clean.
+Make sure all conventions are followed and everything is neat.
+Code should be easy to read and if it isn't then someone else is going to have a real hard time changing that should they have to.

+   * Make sure nothing is coupled.
+If making a change in one module / class / view is going to ruin everything then it's not very easy to change.
+Each class should have one responsibility, and classes should have as little interaction with each other as possible.
+The more you stick to these rules, the easier your code will be to change.

    ### Evidence and explanation